raadlak/raadlak.github.io/TimeSeries.md

-The **airp_df** data shows long-term linear upward trend and seasonality.
+The irp_dfdata shows long-term linear upward trend and seasonality.
 However, the seasonality fluctuation seems to be increasing as well, indicating a multiplicative model.

 ```python